emilyrosenberg/worldviews/README.md

   - Tutoring also suggested that I add currentUser to PlansPage.js as it is in PostsPage.js, and I did this and left it in the code although I think it might not be necessary.

 ## Future Implementations
-- Improved navigation: The user will be able to see the most important links, and have a less-cluttered navigation option for finding other information.
+- Improved navigation: The user will be able to see the most important links, and have a less-cluttered navigation option for finding other information
-- Feedback messages: Users will get a feedback popup when engaging with features on the site.
+- Feedback messages: Users will get a feedback popup when engaging with features on the site
-- Contact form: The user will be able to fill out and submit a contact form.
+- Contact form: The user will be able to fill out and submit a contact form
-- Surface: Update styling, branding, and visual appeal.
+- Surface: Update styling, branding, and visual appeal
-- Popular locations: The user will be able to see the most popular locations for posts, so that they know where other users are traveling and posting.
+- Popular locations: The user will be able to see the most popular locations for posts, so that they know where other users are traveling and posting
 - Locations page: Users can view all post locations so that they can get inspiration about locations
-- Plan dates: Users will be able to add travel dates to their plans.
+- Plan dates: Users will be able to add travel dates to their plans
-- Messaging: Users will be able to direct-message each other as well as communicating through comments.
+- Messaging: Users will be able to direct-message each other as well as communicating through comments
-- Custom locations: Users will be able to add custom locations instead of choosing from the dropdown.
+- Custom locations: Users will be able to add custom locations instead of choosing from the dropdown
-- View plans and posts by location: Users will be able to use filters to see all content about a given location.
+- View plans and posts by location: Users will be able to use filters to see all content about a given location
-- Locations map: Users will be able to see all the locations on a map.
+- Locations map: Users will be able to see all the locations on a map
-- Improved search: Search function will include more of the fields in posts and plans, for instance content as well as title, location, etc.
+- Improved search: Search function will include more of the fields in posts and plans, for instance content as well as title, location, etc

 ## Languages, Libraries, and Software
 ### Languages